Omwomo/stock-pulse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse for this great opportunity!
-- I would like to ackowledge Nelson Sakwa the author of the original design,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>